ZwickyTransientFacility/scope-ml/doc/zenodo.md

 ## Preparing a new release

-The permanent link for the SCoPe repository on Zenodo is [https://zenodo.org/doi/10.5281/zenodo.8410825](https://zenodo.org/doi/10.5281/zenodo.8410825).
-This link will always resolve to the latest data release.

 To begin a new release draft, click "New version" on the current release.
-The main difference between releases is the classification catalog, which adds more ZTF fields over time, along with `fields.json`.
+The main difference between releases is the classification catalog Zip file, which adds more ZTF fields over time, along with `fields.json`.
 Other unchanged elements of the release may be imported from the previous release by clicking "Import files".

 ## Publishing a new release